LuposX/BostonHousingPrediction/README.md

 $ pip install boston_housing_prediction
 ```

 Alternatively download the latest release of `boston-housing`.
-Open the zip and in the `code` or `boston_housing_prediction` folder(fodlers have different names in different versions) you can see the script and its libaries.
+Open the zip and in the `code` or `boston_housing_prediction` folder(folders have different names in different versions) you can see the script and its libaries.

 ## Usage example